SpaceX launches private-sector lunar lander on trail-blazing flight to the moon

 The agency spent about $108 million for its part in the Peregrine mission and another $129 million for the Odysseus instruments and transportation to the moon.

-"These aren't NASA missions, they're commercial missions," said Susan Lederer, CLPS project scientist at the Johnson Space Center.
+"These aren't NASA missions, they're commercial missions," said Susan Lederer, CLPS project scientist at the Johnson Space Center in Houston.
 "These commercial companies will be bringing our instruments along for the ride, enabling our investigations by providing power, data and (communications) to us.

 "With the commercial industry comes a competitive environment, which means that our investment up front ultimately gets far more for far less.
 So instead of one mission in a decade, it allows for more like 10 commercial missions to the moon in a decade."